ServiceNow

 Editing the entity descriptor

-When the entity is connected to ServiceNow, the entity YAML will look like the following:
+When an entity is connected to ServiceNow, the entity YAML will look like the following:

 x-cortex-servicenow: